 - Mustard: I highly recommend using Dijon mustard.
 It's creamy and less vinegary than yellow mustard.

-- Hot pepper sauce: You can use your favorite pepper sauce.
+- Hot pepper sauce: Use your favorite sauce.
 I like Sriracha because of its thick texture and complex flavor.

 - Lemon juice: Adds a touch of acidity and brightens the salad.
 Please make sure to use freshly squeezed lemon juice.